 The TDD frame duration varies depending on the following:

-- TDD burst duration master-slave.
+- TDD burst duration Master-Slave.

-- TDD burst duration slave-master.
+- TDD burst duration Slave-Master.

 - Link range.

 The propagation delay in Step 2 is necessarily equal to the propagation delay in Step 6, and is determined solely by the link range.
-There may be added delays between rx and tx on the master and slave to minimize interference, as set up by the link planner or installer.